 Quantities in Eq.~(\ref{eq:bareqtmdpdfme}) and (\ref{eq:staplewilsonline}) with the superscript ``$0$" are bare quantities on a finite lattice.
-They contain linear divergence, pinch-pole singularity and logarithm divergence.
-Both the linear divergence that comes from the self-energy corrections of Wilson line and the pinch-pole singularity from interactions between the two Wilson lines along the $z$ direction can be renormalized by the square root of Wilson loop $\sqrt{Z_E(2L+z,b_\perp,a)}$ \cite{Ji:2017oey, Ishikawa:2017faj, Green:2017xeu, Ji:2020brr,Shanahan:2019zcq}; and the logarithm divergence comes from the vertices involving Wilson line and light quark, and can be renormalized by $Z_O(1/a,\mu)$ with $\overline{\rm MS}$-scale $\mu$ \cite{Ji:1991pr, LatticePartonCollaborationLPC:2021xdx,Ji:2021uvr,Zhang:2022xuw}.
-More details are given in the supplemental material~\cite{sm}.
+They contain linear divergence, pinch-pole singularity and logarithmic divergence.
+Both the linear divergence and pinch-pole singularity can be renormalized by the square root of Wilson loop $\sqrt{Z_E(2L+z,b_\perp,a)}$ \cite{Ji:2017oey, Ishikawa:2017faj, Green:2017xeu, Ji:2020brr,Shanahan:2019zcq}; and the logarithmic divergence can be renormalized by {a factor $Z_O(1/a,\mu)$, which is extracted from matching between the lattice and perturbative calculation of zero-momentum matrix elements in the perturbative region} \cite{Ji:1991pr, LatticePartonCollaborationLPC:2021xdx,Ji:2021uvr,Zhang:2022xuw}.